wearetheframers/frame-core-wip/README.md

    - Framed groups can process Workflows and Tasks sequentially or in parallel.
    - Inter-Framer communication and task delegation are managed within the Framed context.

 This architecture allows for a flexible, learning-capable AI agent system that can handle complex tasks while maintaining a consistent personality and improving over time.
+The `ExecutionContext` ensures that all necessary services are available during task execution, providing a consistent interface for actions across the system.

 ## Installation